 Condition Compliance No. 1.
 Water Quality Criteria Water quality criteria for drinking water including: Compliant.
 The standards for drinking water quality prescribed in a regulation under the Public Health Act 2005 (Qld) (Public Health Act).
-The criteria in any guideline, if any, made by the Regulator about the quality of drinking water.
-There were no non-compliances with relevant criteria including health guideline values in the ADWG and standards in the Public Health Act as identified through the verification monitoring program.
-The criteria for drinking water made in a condition applicable to the DWQMP. vernication monitoring program.
-For the purpose of (iii), the following applies: All parameters that have health guideline values in the ADWG are deemed to be water quality criteria that apply to this DWQMP.
+There were three non-compliances with relevant criteria including health guideline ii.
+The criteria in any guideline, if any, made by the Regulator about the quality of drinking water. values in the ADWG and standards in the Public Health Act as identified through the iii.
+The criteria for drinking water made in a condition applicable to the DWQMP. verification monitoring program.
+For the purpose of (iii), the following applies: Reporting requirements were compliant.
+All parameters that have health guideline values in the ADWG are deemed to be water quality criteria that apply to this DWQMP.
 Parameters with only aesthetic guideline values are not considered to be water quality criteria and are not required to be reported.
 Seqwater is required to implement the verification monitoring program as detailed in the approved DWQMP and report any non-compliance with the water quality criteria for the parameters monitored.
 Additionally, Seqwater must report any non-compliance with a health guideline value through monitoring or other activity that is not part of this program.
-Seqwater has fully implemented its verification monitoring program.
-Seqwater is not aware of any non- compliance with the health guideline values in the ADWG that could have been identified through other monitoring including research activities.
-No. 2.
-Additional Reporting requirements; (a) events and (b criteria b) where a parameter has no water quality Additional reporting requirements include: Compliant.
-An event including anything that has happened to Seqwater's service which has escalated beyond its ability to control, and Seqwater believes, or is concerned, that public health may be impacted as a result.
-Where a parameter has no water quality criteria which Seqwater believes cannot be managed under its DWQMP and Seqwater believes, or is concerned, that public health may be impacted.
-Seqwater has actively reported all events relating to its treatment operations which could have had the potential to impact on public health.
-Incident reporting has included events where there was an increased risk profile.
-These reporting requirements must be made immediately to the Regulator and in the prescribed form within 24 hours.
-Reporting requirements are compliant.
+Seqwater has fully implemented its verification monitoring program, with the exception of: Five missed sample events at WTPs while supply was being maintained to the zone by water cartage Three missed sample events due to North Pine WTP being offline for maintenance Two missed sample events at the Wivenhoe Dam WTP distribution system sample point due to the sample point being inaccessible within a construction area Seqwater is not aware of any other non-compliance with the health guideline values in the ADWG that could have been identified through other monitoring including research activities.